EricLBuehler/PerceiverIO-Classifier/README.md

 CPUonly=False
 ```

 Line 2 in the above code mounts your Google Drive, and line 3 defines the prefix.
-Aside from the modelname definition and the CPUonly definition, the rest of the above code creates the required folders to hold the training progress.
+Aside from the ```modelname``` definition and the ```CPUonly``` definition, the rest of the above code creates the required folders to hold the training progress.
 The variable ```modelname``` is used to provide some automation of version control.

-To run the code, open it in Google Colab.
+To run the training  code, open it in Google Colab.
 Set the modelname (or potentially prefix) to your own value and run the code.
 It will train the model for 50 epochs.
-Under the ```Important variables``` section in the code, you can find the definition of many simpler hyperparameters.
-Under the ```Autoload/define model and setup criterion, optimizer, and scheduler```, and in the ```Define criterion, optimizer, and scheduler``` subsection, the loss, learning rate, optimizer, and schedular are all defined.
+Under the ```Important variables``` section in the code, you can find the definition of many simpler hyperparameters like the image size and the batch sizes.
+Under the ```Autoload/define model and setup criterion, optimizer, and scheduler```, and in the ```Define criterion, optimizer, and scheduler``` subsection, the loss, learning rate, optimizer, and scheduler are all defined.

 ## Figures
 I have also attached a program to generate figures.
 Similarly to the training program, this program also requires that ```modelname``` and ```prefix``` be set to their appropriate values.
 This code will generate and save the figures for model ```modelname```, in the ``**prefix**/models/**modelname** directory.